CompTIA A+ CertMike - Mike Chapple - E-Book

 Audio Review

-I've recorded an audio review where I read each set of chapter exam essentials.
+Mike recorded an audio review where he reads each of the sets of chapter Exam Essentials.
 This provides a helpful recap of the main material covered on the exam that you can use while you're commuting, working out, or relaxing.

 CompTIA goes to great lengths to ensure that its certification programs accurately reflect the IT industry's best practices.
-It does this by establishing committees for each of its exam programs.
-Each committee comprises a small group of IT professionals, training providers, and publishers who are responsible for establishing the exam's baseline competency level and who determine the appropriate target-audience level.
+They do this by establishing committees for each of its exam programs.
+Each committee consists of a small group of IT professionals, training providers, and publishers who are responsible for establishing the exam's baseline competency level and who determine the appropriate target-audience level.

-Once these factors are determined, CompTIA shares this information with a group of hand-selected subject-matter experts (SMEs).
+Once these factors are determined, CompTIA shares this information with a group of hand-selected subject matter experts (SMEs).
 These folks are the true brainpower behind the certification program.
 The SMEs review the committee's findings, refine them, and shape them into the objectives that follow this section.
-CompTIA calls this process a job-task analysis (JTA).
+CompTIA calls this process a job-task analysis.

 Finally, CompTIA conducts a survey to ensure that the objectives and weightings truly reflect job requirements.
 Only then can the SMEs go to work writing the hundreds of questions needed for the exam.
 Even so, they have to go back to the drawing board for further refinements in many cases before the exam is ready to go live in its final state.
 Rest assured that the content you're about to learn will serve you long after you take the exam.

 CompTIA also publishes relative weightings for each of the exam's objectives.
-The following table lists the five A+ Core 1 objective domains and the extent to which they are represented on the exam:
+The following table lists the four A+ Core 2 objective domains and the extent to which they are represented on the exam.

 Domain